hakansel05/espcap/README.md

     --count INTEGER  Number of packets to capture during live capture (default=0, capture indefinitely)
     --list           List the network interfaces
-    --help           Show this message and exit.
+    --stop_on_error  In error case while indexing, stop process --help           Show this message and exit.
   ```